 How Does Topiramate Work?

 Topiramate is generally prescribed to treat seizures and migraines, but also seems to help with alcohol use disorder.
 People who take it appear to have fewer cravings.
 They also report less pleasure from alcohol, and have fewer anxiety-related drinking urges.
-Topiramate even seems to work better than naltrexone in some studies.
+Topiramate even seems to work better than naltrexone1 in some studies.

 Topiramate and Brain Chemistry

 The science behind topiramate seems to be similar to that of acamprosate and baclofen.
-All three of these medications work on something called GABA receptors—a part of your brain that controls how active your nervous system is.
+All three of these medications work on something called GABA receptors2—a part of your brain that controls how active your nervous system is.
 When you drink frequently and excessively, these receptors are triggered, and they eventually become less sensitive.
 Here are the differences between the medications:

 - Baclofen likely works by replacing the role of alcohol in your brain, making your GABA receptors feel as if they are still getting alcohol and reducing your cravings.